jcavera/subjective_time/README.md

 - It may give you instructions or give you a quest to go on
 - It also knows tens of thousands of book and movie quotes and song lyrics and random sayings

+## Thanks to...

+This didn't happen in a vacuum and it certainly draws on the work of others.
+Rather a lot of others, particularly for the content of the databases.
+Maybe I referenced you?
+To find a particular author, musician, artist, or other quotable individual, go to the [attribution file](https://github.com/jcavera/subjective_time/blob/main/data/attrib.txt) and search for a name (or just scroll down to something interesting).
+The four digit number that precedes it is an attribution reference in one or more of the data files.
+For instance, to find something that John Muir said, search for "John Muir" in the attrib.txt file and find his number (0570, in case you're lazy).
+Then go to the r_anys.txt file and find all instances of " 0570".
+And those are his quotes that I used (possibly not an exact quote, due to formatting limitations).

 # Subjective Time

 This is the code for the Subjective Time art project.
 Originally brought to the playa in 2009, then ported to